Ask a Librarian:

 Becoming a Member of the Library

-3. Patrons must report lost Library Cards to the Central Library’s front desk, or via email at: library@afs.edu.gr.
+3. Patrons must report lost Library Cards to the Library’s front desk, or via email at: library@afs.edu.gr.

 4. Once patrons are issued a Library Card, they are also granted off-campus access to the Library’s electronic resources, with a personalized username and password.